- How will Oslo provide zero-emission transportation by 2025?

 Patrick is the CEO of BRUGG eConnect, with over 25 years’ experience in the cable industry.
 In 2018, as the then Head of the Industrial Cable Systems business segment, he already saw the potential of e-mobility and became strongly involved in the development of charging system solutions.
 In November 2019, he took over the management of the start-up BRUGG eConnect, which is an extension off BRUGG Cables AG.

-In this brief time, BRUGG eConnect has become the technology leader in DC fast charging systems.
+In this brief time, BRUGG eConnect has become the technology leader in DC high power charging systems.
 Together with his team, he wants to contribute through innovation to the faster adaptation of electric mobility among the general population, faster charging, and a better charging infrastructure.

 Patrick is the BRUGG Group’s prime example of internal development.
 He started in the company with a commercial apprenticeship and is now CEO of a division that achieved 60% more turnover last year than in the previous year.